Bonamia ostreae parasite control in oysters

 On 25 March 2021, Biosecurity New Zealand received confirmation that 3 oysters from one of 6 sampling sites in Foveaux Strait had tested positive for Bonamia ostreae.
 The site is east of Saddle Point, Stewart Island.
 Biosecurity New Zealand is working with Ngāi Tahu, fishers, farmers and other affected parties to explore future actions.

 Map of surveillance areas and detection site [PDF, 2.9 MB]

 Download the fact sheet [PDF, 330 KB]

-On 30 March 2021, Ngāi Tahu and Biosecurity New Zealand enacted a rāhui and a Controlled Area Notice.
-They set out a small geographical area where people cannot fish or dredge for oysters.
-These activities could increase the risk of spreading any disease present in the area.
+Following the Foveaux Strait discovery, on 30 March 2021, Ngāi Tahu and Biosecurity New Zealand enacted a rāhui and a Controlled Area Notice.
+They set out a small geographical area where people cannot fish for any marine species or dredge for oysters.
+In addition, the anchoring or ballasting/de-ballasting of any vessel in the area is not permitted.
+These activities could increase the risk of people spreading any disease present in the area.